viamrobotics/docs/docs/components/generic/_index.md

 # SMEs:
 ---

-The _generic_ component type is for custom components that do not fit into any of the other component {{< glossary_tooltip term_id="subtype" text="subtypes" >}}.
+The _generic_ component {{< glossary_tooltip term_id="subtype" text="subtype" >}} is for custom components that are incompatible with any of the other component APIs.

 There are no built-in generic component models (other than `fake`).
-Generic is only for [modular resource](/extend/modular-resources/) models that don't fit into any of the typical categories.
+Use generic for a [modular resource](/extend/modular-resources/) model that represents a unique type of hardware.

-Use cases:

-- You want to implement a new model of component as a modular resource, and your device isn't an arm, a base, a board, a camera, or any of the other [built-in Viam component types](/components/).
-- You are using someone else's modular resource, which they implemented with the generic subtype.

 {{% alert title="Important" color="note" %}}